Whispers in Tahiti

-Whispers in Tahiti is a novel by F. J. Thwaites.
+Whispers in Tahiti is an Australian 1940 novel by F. J. Thwaites.
+It was translated into French.

 Plot

 A young man who is told he only has a short time to live decides to leave England.

 Background

 Thwaites researched the novel on a boat trip from Australia to England with his wife.

 Adaptations

 A song inspired by the book was issued in 1947.

 The novel was adapted for radio in 1948 and in 1953.